tiagolr/ripplerx/README.md

 If you like this synth, you should definitely check it out.

 The value of RipplerX is as an open source alternative to AAS plugins.
-It also provides an entry point for developers or researchers into physical modelling.
+It also provides an entry point for developers or researchers into modal synthesis.

 **Acknowledgments**